YoannPa/biotab.manager/README.md

 No issues reported yet for the package.

 ## Technical questions / Development / Feature request
-If you encounters issues or if a feature you would expect is not available in a BiocompR function, please check if an existing issue adresses your point [here](https://github.com/YoannPa/biotab.manager/issues/).
+If you encounters issues or if a feature you would expect is not available in a biotab.manager function, please check if an existing issue adresses your point [here](https://github.com/YoannPa/biotab.manager/issues/).
 If not, create a [new issue here](https://github.com/YoannPa/biotab.manager/issues/new).

 ## References
 1. [_Colaprico, A. et al. TCGAbiolinks: an R/Bioconductor package for integrative analysis of TCGA data. **Nucleic Acids Research 44, e71–e71 (2016)**._](https://academic.oup.com/nar/article/44/8/e71/2465925)